 The first tobacco plants are thought to have grown sometime around 6000BC.
 It was five thousands years later that men first started smoking and chewing the tobacco plant.
 This happened in the Central America, and the first people to smoke are thought to be the Mayans.
 More than 2500 years later, in 1595, appears the first book about tobacco, called “Tobacco”.
 In 1600, the Pope himself forbade tobacco and smoking in any holy place.
-The recent history of smoking is marked by the firs lawsuit against a cigarette manufacturer, in 1983, by Rose Cipollone.
+The recent history of smoking is marked by the first lawsuit against a cigarette manufacturer, in 1983, by Rose Cipollone.
 He was dying from lung cancer at that time, but before his death he won $400,000.

 Health Effects of Smoking